martinaholmquist/theshop/README.md

 https://tinasshop.netlify.app

+"This is an initial project developed using JavaScript, HTML, and CSS.
-This i an online store that fetches its products from an existing external API (Fake Store API) and renders them on the website.
+It represents an online store that retrieves its product data from an external API (Fake Store API) and displays it on the website.
-It is possible to place orders from the website, which are then stored in Google Firebase and managed with CRUD functionality from the web interface.
+Users can make purchases through the website, and these transactions are stored in Google Firebase, which is managed using CRUD functionality accessible via the web interface."